btietze0623/News_Article_Reader/README.md

 ```

-## Print tf-idf output for the top 15 results
+## Print tf-idf output for the top 15 results per article

 ```
 #get highest scoring tf-idf term for each article